Written By: Chloe Wilson BSc (Hons) Physiotherapy

 Find Out More: Shoulder Acne: Types, Causes & Treatment

-If you don't already know what is wrong with your shoulder and want some help working it out, visit the shoulder pain diagnosis section.
+If you don't already know what is wrong with your shoulder or arm and want some help working it out, visit the shoulder pain diagnosis or elbow pain diagnosis sections.

 Shoulder pain is a really common problem affecting people at any age, but some shoulder pain causes are more common than others: